Give agents autonomy,

-Ona enforces at the kernel, inside your VPC, across every environment.
-Controlling what agents can execute, access, connect to, and read from memory.
+Ona enforces policy within the kernel, with infrastructure running inside your VPC.
+You control what agents can execute, access, connect to, and read from memory.

 100%